 The annual report provides sufficient insights into any failings in the eﬀectiveness of the internal risk management and control systems;

 The afore-mentioned systems provide reasonable assurance that the financial reporting does not contain any material inaccuracies;

 Based on the current state of aﬀairs, as explained in the Financial Performance paragraph, it is justified that the financial reporting is prepared on a going concern basis; and

 The report states those material risks and uncertainties that are relevant to the expectation of the company’s continuity for the period of twelve months after the preparation of the report.

-Reference is also made to the Risk management framework section in the Corporate Governance chapter and the Risk management paragraph for an explanation on FMO’s risk management framework, which is organized in adherence to the three lines of defense principle.
+Reference is also made to the Risk management framework section in the Corporate Governance paragraph and the Risk Management section for an explanation on FMO’s risk management framework, which is organized in adherence to the three lines of defense principle.